mikael-andreasyan/OCaml-Chess/INSTALL.md

 Whenever you run our chess app on a fresh terminal window, you will need to run "export DISPLAY=:0"

+IF YOU RUN INTO ANY ERRORS ALONG THE WAY, PLEASE REACH OUT TO ma2384@cornell.edu

 Okay now that all the complicated installation is out of the way, here is how you run the app:

 "dune exec bin/main.exe" -> this option launches the game in hotseat mode, where you can play against a friend on the same computer